 Are you struggling to pay the bills on your debt?
 Filing a consumer proposal might be the best way to improve your finances, avoid bankruptcy and protect your assets.
 Here’s what you need to know.

-D. & A. MacLeod Company Ltd’s blog is your resource for financial tips and tricks in Ontario.
-If you have any questions, don’t hesitate to call us.
+D. & A. MacLeod Company Ltd.’s blog is your resource for understanding the finer points of debt management as well as for financial tips and tricks in Ottawa and across Eastern Ontario.
+If you have any questions, please don’t hesitate to contact us.

 Like most Canadians, you’ve probably incurred debt at some point in your life to cover a major expense.
 Did you know the Bank of Canada’s (BOC) aggressive interest rate hikes can impact the interest you pay on this debt?

 If you’re struggling with credit card debt, car payments and a rising cost of living, the latest GST/HST Credit hike unveiled by the federal government could help.
 Here’s an overview of what you need to know.

 In response to soaring inflation, the federal government is trying to help ease many Canadians’ financial burdens.
 In June 2022, Ottawa announced its Affordability Plan, designed to help renters, seniors over 75 and low-income Canadians manage rising living costs.
 Here’s an overview of the plan, plus more ways to overcome financial distress.

 According to Credit Canada, the average consumer debt for a two-person household in this country is more than $41,000, excluding mortgages.